marclar/RandomizeLogMessages/README.md

 # "RandomizeLogMessages" for SublimeText 2

-This package looks for log messages in your code and appends a randomized string to help during debugging.
+Upon saving a file, this package looks for log messages in your code and appends a randomized string to help during debugging.

 For example: